 The University of Edinburgh, founded in 1582, is the sixth oldest university in the English-speaking world and one of Scotland’s ancient universities.

-- Course Level: Studentships are available to pursue master degree programme.
+- Course Level: Studentships are available to pursue a master degree programme.

 - Study Subject: Studentships are awarded within the School of History, Classics, and Archaeology.